RagnarLothbrok-Odin/StremioGuide/docs/index.md

 features:
   - icon: 🎬
     title: End‑to‑End Setup
-    details: From accounts to addons to formatting—follow a clean, linear path to a great result.
+    details: From accounts to addons to formatting-follow a clean, linear path to a great result.
   - icon: ⚡
     title: Fast, High‑Quality Streams
     details: Practical defaults that prioritize cached, high‑quality sources for smooth playback.